The Rise Of The “Personal Diffuser” Essential Oils Stick

 Where there’s smoke, there’s fire—and where there are clouds of vegetable glycerin vapor, there are probably essential oil vaporizer pens.

 Often called a “personal diffuser” or “diffuser stick,” aromatherapy “vape” pens look like colorful hard plastic cigarettes and are filled with a mixture of essential oils, vegetable glycerin, and water.
+While they’re not quite the same as traditional vape products like Hamilton Devices, the diffuser sticks work quite similarly.
 Inside is a heating element that’s activated by suction—when someone inhales, the mixture is heated and a white cloud of aromatherapy vapor emerges.

 Amazon reviews for diffuser sticks are overwhelmingly positive.
 Customers indicate that they can help combat stress and panic attacks, aid with smoking cessation, stave off menstrual cramps, and make for a great alternative to a smoke or coffee break when you just need a quick escape from the frenetic bustle of every day life.
 But are they safe?